Let’s travel to the most amazing country on Earth!

 1) How to get to Galleria Borghese (Borghese Gallery)?
 BY SUBWAY

-Take Metro Line A and get off at Flaminio or Spain.
+Take the Metro Line A and get off at Flaminio or Spain.
 Find out here how to use the metro in Rome!

 2) How to get to Galleria Borghese (Borghese Gallery)?
 BY BUS

 Internal bus to Villa Borghese – Line 116; Bus that crosses the Villa: 88, 95, 490, 495; Buses: 52, 53, 63, 86, 92, 116, 217, 360, 491, 630, 910, 926.
-Read our section on Transport in Italy!
+Read our section Transport in Italy!

 3) How to get to Galleria Borghese (Borghese Gallery)?
 BY TRAM